 Work With Experienced Internet Defamation Attorneys to Hold Anonymous Online Defamers Liable

 In some cases, free tools available online are all you need to track down the person behind defamatory posts.
 However, if you are still struggling to identify an online defamer, or you have identified your online defamer and need help with your next steps, it is critical to reach out to an experienced internet defamation attorney.

-At Minc Law, we have proven success conducting online investigation services to identify anonymous perpetrators and can generally identify them 9 times out of 10 where data points on the individual are fresh and they are not a high-level hacker.
+At Minc Law, we have proven success conducting online investigation services for businesses and individuals to identify anonymous perpetrators and can generally identify them 9 times out of 10 where data points on the individual are fresh and they are not a high-level hacker.

 Reach out to schedule your free, initial no-obligation attorney consultation by calling us at (216) 373-7706, speaking with a chat representative, or filling out our online contact form.